 There are no contracts of significance existing during or at the end of the financial year in which a key management person was materially interested, directly or indirectly.

-The total interests of all Directors and Officers of BAS as at March 31, 2022 were 257,574 (2021 - 257,574) shares.
+The total interests of all Directors and Officers of the Company as at March 31, 2023 were 257,574 (2022 - 257,574) shares.

 Key management compensation paid during the year consists of: